suyuan1203/pyrets/README.md

 pyrets
 ======

-In python, login, search, get metadata, logout from a RETS server
+Using python3, this library implements the login, search, getmetadata, logout function.